-I’m David Wright, and award-winning product designer based in the San Francisco bay area.
-I have expertise designing editorial products, having spent most of my career in and around digital newsrooms.
+Hello!
+I'm David Wright, a product designer in San Francisco who aims to create experiences that are as useful as they are beautiful.
+I spent most of my career in and around digital newsrooms and I have expertise designing editorial products.
 I believe in framing the problem, user-centered research and egoless collaboration.

 At NPR, I led the teams responsible for the design and UX for all of NPR’s digital products.
 I was on the team that researched, concepted and launched NPR One.
 As an individual contributor, I led the design efforts on Planet Money for iPhone, NPR Books, Live Music Events and others.